jasonleebrown/UCE_phyluce_pipeline/README.md

 Phasing is the process of inferring haplotypes from genotype data.
 This can be very useful for population-level analyses.
 We are phasing based on the pipeline The following workflow derives from Andermann et al. 2018 (https://doi.org/10.1093/sysbio/syy039) and the Phyluce pipeline (https://phyluce.readthedocs.io/en/latest/tutorial-two.html)

 To phase your UCE data, you need to have individual-specific "reference" contigs against which to align your raw reads.
 Generally speaking, you can create these individual-specific reference contigs at several stages of the phyluce_ pipeline, and the stage at which you choose to do this may depend on the analyses that you are running.
 That said, I think that the best way to proceed uses edge-trimmed exploded alignments as your reference contigs, aligns raw reads to those, and uses the exploded alignments and raw reads to phase your data.
+**NOTE BNG:** This process takes a ton of memory and for my project phasing 82 samples required me to break my samples into groups and change the number of cores during the second part of phasing, so be prepared for the long haul!

 ..attention::  We have not implemented code that you can
     use if you are trimming your alignment data with some other